North of 60: Cultural impact

 North of 60 has been listed as an important exploration of Indigenous culture and Canadian life in rural areas, as well as one of few fictional depictions of Indigenous cultures in a thoughtful and realistic way.
 After the show had ceased airing on television, fans gathered to request re-airings of the existing episodes on television, as well as a DVD video release of all 6 seasons.
 While no DVD release ever happened, APTN (Aboriginal Peoples Television Network) decided to routinely re-air episodes of North of 60, with APTN CEO Jean La Rose stating, "when the show originally aired in 1992 it became the most popular series in Canadian history, drawing almost a million viewers per week.
 It’s apparent that fans miss the show and would love to see it back on the air.
 APTN has been listening and is thrilled to bring the show back to Canadian television!"
 APTN also offers digital streaming of the series on its own website.

 North of 60 has developed a cult following, including a consistently active but private Facebook group with over 10,000 members, and a fan website featuring interviews from multiple actors and actresses from the show; the website, created by longtime fan Patty Winter, was featured in the university textbook Outside Looking In: Viewing First Nations Peoples in Canadian Dramatic Television Series by Mary Jane Miller.

 North of 60 is mostly in Canadian English, although Slavey language, Canadian French and Ukrainian language were incorporated.
-Lubomir Mykytiuk, who played Gerry Kisilenko, had incorporated Ukrainian language and a song into the show (during character Harris Miller's wedding), and for a scene involving a family scrapbook from the Ukraine, Mykytiuk (who was born in the Ukraine himself) brought in his own family photos for the scene.
+Lubomir Mykytiuk, who played Gerry Kisilenko, had incorporated Ukrainian language and a song into the show (during character Harris Miller's wedding), and for a scene involving a family scrapbook from Ukraine, Mykytiuk (who was born in Ukraine himself) brought in his own family photos for the scene.
 According to Mykytiuk, "it's a lovely story with the scrapbook because the art director actually called my mum in Montreal and asked whether she had any pictures of me when I was a child.
 So that helped.
 It was quite something."